Octant Background Notes

-Octant was a hybrid machine-human multimedia performance involving kinetic/robotic art, lighting, music, and sound introduced into everyday bars and all-ages music venues.
-While I recognized that the use of unconventional instrumentation and a robotic percussionist could be perceived as a gimmick, I was more concerned with the quality of the sounds and the visual appeal of the instruments themselves.
-In retrospect, the project was ahead of its time, anticipating the current reintegration of homemade instruments into electronic music and the Maker movement that would emerge a decade later.
-Octant was part of the vibrant post-punk DIY artist culture that characterized the Northwest music scene in the 1990s, which included bands from labels such as K, Kill Rockstars, and Up Records, as well as mail-order art from Catch of the Day catalog, Miranda July’s Joanie 4 Jackie (aka Big Miss Moviola), and the like
+Octant became a multimedia experience where machine-human interactions, kinetic art, lighting, and music converged in everyday bars and all-ages venues.
+While the use of robotic percussion could have appeared as a mere gimmick, my primary focus was on creating compelling sounds and visually engaging instruments.
+Looking back, Octant was ahead of its time, foreshadowing the rise of homemade instruments in electronic music and the Maker movement that gained traction a decade later.
+Octant was also embedded within the DIY post-punk scene of the 1990s Northwest, joining the creative ranks of bands on labels like K, Kill Rockstars, and Up Records, as well as other DIY projects like Miranda July’s Joanie 4 Jackie (formerly Big Miss Moviola).

 1999 Album, “Shock-No-Par”

-The Octant album “Shock-No-Par,” released in 1999, is one of the early notable examples of an album that heavily features robotic musical instruments.
-The project utilized a combination of traditional and nontraditional instruments with robotic mechanisms to cultivate its individuated sound.
-“Shock-No-Par” is known for its innovative and creative use of robotic instruments in the context of a modern musical album, blending indie rock with experimental sounds.
-It contributed to the broader recognition and interest in using robotics in music production.
+The Octant album Shock-No-Par, released in 1999, is an early and significant example of an album that prominently incorporates robotic musical instruments.
+The project combined traditional and unconventional instruments with robotic mechanisms to create a distinct sound.
+Shock-No-Par is noted for its inventive and creative integration of robotic instruments within a contemporary music album, merging indie rock with experimental textures.
+This release played a role in generating broader interest and recognition of robotics in music production, showcasing the potential for robotics to expand musical expression and redefine the sonic landscape of contemporary music.

 More reviews are below.